Category Archives: Illinois

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has never ever been exactly checked, or an item that is being separated, will need a survey to locate the brand-new edges as well as lot lines in Illinois, which ought to be permanently marked so they will certainly never end up being shed.
+Land that has never ever been specifically surveyed, or an item that is being split, will need a survey to locate the new edges as well as great deal lines in Illinois, which ought to be completely noted so they will certainly never ever become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.